Thimoteus/vim-slime/README.md

 File types
 ----------

+### PureScript

+Note that since multiline mode in psci is only available with the `-m` flag, this plugin assumes multiline mode is enabled when editing purescript sourcecode.
+So far this is the only major difference between purescript and haskell support.

 ### Haskell

 This plugin has support for sending haskell source code to the `ghci`.
 Syntax differences between `ghci`